 Now Check if your Cannabis Seeds Sink or Float

-After 24 hours comes the big moment, you can remove the glass of seeds from the dark and check on them, you should see the viable seeds floating at the top of the glass.
+After 24 hours comes the big moment, you can remove the glass of seeds from the dark and check on them, you should see the viable seeds sinking to the bottom of the glass.
 They should start to have a sprout growing out of them.
 If they do not you may want to place them back in the dark for another 12 hours.

-The Cannabis Seeds that were not viable, will have sunken to the bottom of your glass in the water.
+The Cannabis Seeds that were not viable, will have floated to the top of your glass in the water.

-Now that your seeds are floating that means that you can now plant them in your soil mix.
+Now that your seeds are sinking that means that you can now plant them in your soil mix.

 Gently remove the seeds from the glass with tweezers and make sure you place the germination sprout that has emerged for the cannabis seed facing down in the soil.
 This new young sprout will push its way down into the soil and at the same time push the seed and the first young leaves above the soil.